jis91/ft_printf/README.md

 If you want to test my function on yourself you just have to make a main.c file in the same folder and #include "ft_printf.h" to test.
 My version of main.c tests the different conversion specifiers on their own and in combination with others.
 It also prints out the normal printf function to compare.

+You can also test the function with free testers you can find on the web such as printfTester (https://github.com/Tripouille/printfTester).

+On the computers at school I have francinette installed.
+For evaluation you can also use francinette or paco in the repository as an alias to launch the tests.

 Thank you for reading I hope you enjoy work/code.
 Cheers !
 Jefferson